Ironclad Journal icon IRONCLAD JOURNAL

 Enterprise contract management makes sense for organizations already utilizing a basic CLM solution for some of their contract management processes but who need a more robust and comprehensive solution.

-For example, enterprise contract management creates a centralized contract management hub that allows for access, collaboration, and oversight throughout an organization.
+For example, enterprise contract management provides a centralized hub that allows for access, collaboration, and oversight throughout an organization.
 This means all decision-makers, stakeholders and managers can track, review, edit and manage contracts throughout their lifecycle.

 When contract management is done piecemeal, inefficiency and poor communication result.
 Organizations that silo their contact management face bottlenecks that delay workflows and dampen collaboration and productivity.